-A process exists which allows staff of ELL students to set developmentally appropriate goals and to monitor progress in language growth.
+A process exists which allows ELL students to set goals and monitor progress in language growth.

-1 2 3 4 5 The campus does not have a process in place to set ELL goals or to monitor language growth.
-The campus has a process in place to set ELL goals in language growth.
-The campus has a process in place to set ELL goals and monitor language growth.
+1 2 3 4 5 The campus does not have a process in place for ELLs to set goals or monitor language growth.
+The campus has a process in place for ELLs to set goals in language growth.
+The campus has a process in place for ELLs to set goals and monitor language growth.